philipperolet/trg-players/README.md

 # Claby

-A simple game of eating fruits in a maze.
+A simple game of eating fruits in a maze and avoiding enemies, with 6 levels to clear.
+The game can be played :
+- by humans in a browser (**Lapyrinthe**);
+- by computers using CLI (**AI game**).

 ## Overview

 ### Requirements ###
+- Clojure & clojurescript
-The project uses Leiningen.
-See project.clj for requirements / dependencies and which version of what you need to install.
+- Leiningen (who will take care of installing all other reqs) For more info on requirements / dependencies and which version of what you need to install, see `project.clj`

 ### Use ###
 - Install by cloning this rep.

+#### Lapyrinthe ####
-- Run game intended for human, with lapy skin, with ``lein fig:build-lapy``
+- Start game with niceties (sound, rabbits everywhere, animations) with ``lein fig:build-lapy``
-- Run game intended for AI, with minimal skin with ``lein fig:build-mini``
+- Start game with minimal skin with ``lein fig:build-mini`` (intended for AI Game visualisation)

-Move the player with arrow keys, or e - d - s - f keys
+Move the player with arrow keys, or e - d - s - f keys.
+Game starts at level 1, and if the player clears all levels 6 you will see the ending.

+Cheat codes allow to start directly at a given level, or to slow down the enemies, by adding the query string `?cheatlev=X&tick=Y`

+#### AI game ####
+WIP

 ## Development